 Video live streaming service Twitch is among the technological platforms that have extensively benefited from the coronavirus pandemic based on the number of new streamers.
 Data acquired by Finbold.com shows between January and May 2020, Twitch added 3.46 million new streamers representing a growth of 87.81% year-to-date.

 At the end of January, Twitch streamers stood at 3.94 million but slightly dropped in February to 3.75 million.
 In March, at the height of coronavirus lockdowns, the streamers skyrocketed by 35.4% to 5.08 million.
 The upward trajectory continued in April when the steamers hit 7.21 million.
-In May streamers stood at 7.4 million a growth of about 2.6%.
+In May streamers stood at 7.4 million a growth of about 2.6 percent.